SonarSource/sonarqube/server/sonar-docs/src/pages/user-guide/applications.md

 **Note:** Avoid adding branches to your application that will be deleted to prevent issues with your Application status.

 Once an Application has been set up, anyone with administration rights on the Application can manually create a new branch in the **Application Settings > Edit Definition** interface.
-Branches can also be managed from the global **Administration > Configuration > Portfolios** interface.
+In Enterprise Edition and above, you can also manage branches from the global **Administration > Configuration > Portfolios** interface.
 For each Application branch you can choose which project branch should be included, or whether the project should be represented in the branch at all.